XZE3N/hyp3r/README.md

 ## Requirements
   - PHP 8.0.2 (might work on older versions as well).
-  - apache web server.
+  - Apache web server.
-  - powershell version 5.1 (might work on older versions as well) installed on the target computer for cmdlets to run.
+  - PowerShell version 5.1 (might work on older versions as well) installed on the target computer (Required for cmdlets to run).

 ## Features
-  - webGUI.
+  - WebGUI.
-  - live target status.
+  - Live target status.
-  - remote shell execution.
+  - Remote shell execution.
-  - multi-target support (the script can handle as many targets as your server can).
+  - Multi-target support (The script can handle as many targets as your server can).
-  - simple and easy to customize scripts.
+  - Simple and easy to customize scripts.

 ## Notes
-  - the timezone of both the server and the payload are set to GTB Standard Time so take that into account if you want to modify the inner workings of the script.
+  - The timezone of both the server and the payload are set to GTB Standard Time so take that into account if you want to modify the inner workings of the script.
-  - remember to modify the parameters inside the payload (`http.ps1`) to suit your needs.
+  - Remember to modify the parameters inside the payload (`http.ps1`) to suit your needs.

 ## Installation

 ### 1. Clone this repository

-You can use git to clone this repository or download .zip file from GitHub.
+You can use git to clone this repository or download the .zip file from GitHub.

 ```bash
 git clone https://github.com/xze3n/hyp3r.git